rickardlindberg/rickardlindberg.me/writing/projectional-editor-design-limit/index.markdown

 ```

 This of course does not work fully, but it actually uses the new driver to
 project something on the screen!
-I'm starting to feel more confident in the
+I'm starting to feel more confidence in the
 solution as I can test the it for real.

 I'm not there yet tho.
 All events are not fully implemented.
 I write more tests
-for those and then try it in the GUI to get the satisfaction of seeing the
+for those and then try them in the GUI to get the satisfaction of seeing the
-change actually work.
+changes actually work.

 I get so excited that I fix some things without writing tests for them.
 I just
 check them in the GUI.
 That's fine.
 At least I get quick feedback.